techtile-by-dramco/raspberrypi-sync/README.md

-# PTP on Raspberrypi3 with Raspbian
+# PTP on Raspberry Pi 4 with Raspbian

-This guide explains how to enable support for Precision Time Protocol (PTP) to a Raspberrypi3 running the Raspbian operating system.
+This guide explains how to enable support for Precision Time Protocol (PTP) to a Raspberry Pi 4 running the Raspbian operating system.

-This notes were tested with Raspbian Stretch Lite (2018-10-09), running kernel 4.14.71.
-The following type of tasks are required to have a working PTP client on the Raspberry:
+This notes were tested with Raspbian Buster Lite, running kernel `5.6.y`.

-* linux kernel must be configured, built and deployed to the target
-* additional packages must be installed and configured

 ## Preliminary operations